Running: Description

 Running gait can be divided into two phases regarding the lower extremity: stance and swing.
 These can be further divided into absorption, propulsion, initial swing, and terminal swing.
 Due to the continuous nature of running gait, no certain point is assumed to be the beginning.
-However, for simplicity, it will be assumed that absorption and footstrike mark the beginning of the running cycle in a body already in motion.
+However, for simplicity, it will be assumed that footstrike and shock absorption mark the beginning of the running cycle in a body already in motion.

+Whilst the phases are distinct in their own right, it can be difficult to ascertain where one ends and another begins.
+It is commonly considered that there is an amount of overlap between some phases and that they occur concurrently, with their identification often being based on an emphasis of focus rather than an exclusivity of occurrence.

 Footstrike

-Footstrike occurs when a plantar portion of the foot makes initial contact with the ground.
-Common footstrike types include forefoot, midfoot, and heel strike types.
+Footstrike occurs when the bottom (plantar portion) of the foot makes initial contact with the ground after the float phase when both feet were off the ground.
+Common footstrikes include forefoot, midfoot, and heel strike types.
 These are characterized by initial contact of the ball of the foot, ball and heel of the foot simultaneously and heel of the foot respectively.
 During this time, the hip joint is undergoing extension from being in maximal flexion from the previous swing phase.
 For proper force absorption, the knee joint should be flexed upon the footstrike, and the ankle should be slightly in front of the body.
-Footstrike begins the absorption phase as forces from initial contact are attenuated throughout the lower extremity.
-Absorption of forces continues as the body moves from footstrike to midstance due to vertical propulsion from the toe-off during a previous gait cycle.
+Footstrike begins the shock absorption phase as the forces from the initial contact are attenuated throughout the lower extremity.
+The runner ensures that their foot is securely placed and they are stable whilst continuing to move dynamically.
+Absorption of forces continues as the body moves from footstrike to midstance.

 Midstance

-Midstance is when the lower extremity limb of focus is in knee flexion directly underneath the trunk, pelvis, and hips.
-At this point, propulsion begins to occur as the hips undergo hip extension, the knee joint undergoes extension, and the ankle undergoes plantar flexion.
+Midstance is when the leg in contact with the ground is in knee flexion directly underneath the trunk, pelvis, and hips.
+At this point, and during footstrike, the runner regains their sense of balance as fully as possible after the preceding float phase when both feet were momentarily off the ground.
+As this is a less intense phase energy wise than the propulsion phase they also seek to recover energy in a process known as active recovery.
+The propulsion phase begins to occur as the hips undergo hip extension, the knee joint undergoes extension, and the ankle undergoes plantar flexion.
 Propulsion continues until the leg is extended behind the body and toe-off occurs.
-This involves a maximal hip extension, knee extension, and plantar flexion for the subject, resulting in the body being pushed forward from this motion, and the ankle/foot leaves the ground as the initial swing begins.
+This involves a maximal hip extension, knee extension, and plantar flexion for the subject, resulting in the body being pushed forward from this motion, and the foot leaves the ground as the initial swing begins.